ITSAIDI/RAGify/Documentation/Scripts/First_app.rst

 Streamlit Interface
 -------------------

-You can build a simple pytthon interface with Streamlit library to interact with your RAG system.
+You can build a simple python interface with Streamlit library to interact with your RAG system.

 .. code-block:: python